mastermindg/gdrive_sync/README.md

 # gdrive_sync

-Docker container that syncs a folder to Google Drive
+Docker container that syncs a folder to Google Drive on a Rasperry PI.
+Container is built for ARM.

 Follow the following steps: